ProjectLighthouseCAU/.github/profile/README.md

   </table>
 </div>

-> [!NOTE]
-> Libraries marked with an asterisk are inofficial and maintained by external contributors.
+For inspiration, check out the [list with games and animations](https://github.com/ProjectLighthouseCAU/games-and-animations).
+Note that libraries marked with an asterisk are inofficial and maintained by external contributors.

 ## Frontend